couchbase/n1k1/README.md

 - emit other languages?
 - early stop when an error or LIMIT is reached?
 - early stop when processing is canceled?
+- compiled accessor(s) to a given JSON-path in a raw []byte value?
+- learnings from SIMD-json tricks?

+ISSUES...
+- outer joins when one of the tables is empty incorrectly does not produce results from the non-empty table.